ACADEMIC HONESTY AND CLASSROOM EXPECTATIONS

 Expulsion Appeals Procedure:

-1. A student who receives a letter notifying him/her of expulsion from Lake Erie College for academic dishonesty will have fourteen (14) business days from the date of the letter to submit an appeal to the VPAA.
+1. A student who receives a letter notifying him/her of expulsion from Lake Erie College for academic dishonesty will have ten (10) business days from the date of the letter to submit an appeal to the VPAA.
 To file an appeal, the student must provide evidence demonstrating that he/she was not provided adequate process or that there was some serious injustice in the decision.

-2. The VPAA will provide a copy of the studentís appeal to the Academic Standards Committee of the appeal.
-The Committee will provide a written rationale for the expulsion to the VPAA within fourteen (14) days.
+2. The VPAA will provide a copy of the student's appeal to the Chair of the Academic Standards Committee.
+The Committee will appoint an appeals committee to include five faculty members two of whom are members of Academic Standards.
+The Appeals Committee will provide a written recommendation to the VPAA within ten (10) days.

-3. The VPAA will then render a decision on the studentís appeal within fourteen (14) business days of receiving that information from the Academic Standards Committee.
-The VPAAís decision regarding an expulsion is final.
+3. The VPAA will render a decision on the student's appeal within ten (10) business days of receiving recommendation from the Appeals Committee.
+The VPAA's decision regarding an expulsion is final.

-4. Expulsion is effective immediately upon notification to the student by the Registrar, even when the student appeals.
-Thus, a student may not attend classes while his/her appeal is under consideration by the VPAA.
+4. The student may attend classes while his/her appeal is under consideration by the VPAA.

 5. Upon completion of the appeal process, should the decision regarding expulsion stand, the result will be permanent dismissal and the student may not return as a student in any capacity to Lake Erie College.
 The student is responsible to pay any unpaid balances owed to the College.
 Failure to do so may be subject to additional charges and/or action.